The supplement everyone has heard of, creatine is widely embraced by bodybuilders, because of its affordability, versatility and effectiveness.

 Creatine is generally safe and well-tolerated when used as directed.
 However, some individuals may experience minor side effects such as gastrointestinal discomfort or muscle cramping.

-Staying hydrated and adhering to recommended dosages can minimise these effects.
+Staying hydrated and adhering to recommended dosages can minimise any potential creatine side effects.

 Are there negatives to creatine?